 Host a Zoom Birthday Party

-Gather your friends and family on one of the video conferencing sites like Zoom, Google Hangout or Jitsi.
-Make sure everyone has a dessert of some sort; a cake, cupcake, cookies, donuts, pie… then everyone can sing to the birthday girl and eat their “cake” with her.
+Even with the pandemic behind us, if your family and friends live far away, a Zoom party could still be a great way to celebrate.
+Gather everyone on one of the video conferencing sites like Zoom, Google Hangout or Jitsi.
+Make sure everyone has a dessert of some sort — a cake, cupcake, cookies, donuts, pie.
+Then everyone can sing to the birthday child and eat their “cake” together.
 You can even play games during video calls.

 Virtual Scavenger Hunt

-If you’re hosting a Zoom style party with friends and family this is a fun and interactive way to play games with your guests.
-List items, like a hat, an apple, an old birthday card… and the first person to come back to the screen with said item gets a point.
+If you’re hosting a Zoom-style party with friends and family, this is a fun and interactive way to play games with your guests.
+List items, like a hat, an apple, or an old birthday card.
+The first person to come back to the screen with said item gets a point.

 Birthday Balloon Banner